 - Step 2: Grab your knife and place the blade at a 10-degree angle on the coarse side of the mug.

 - Step 3: Ensure you keep the same angle between the knife and the cup as you stroke the full length of the blade as you sharpen a knife without a knife sharpener.
 Flip the knife over and repeat the same steps on the opposite side of the blade.

 - Step 4: Repeat until you feel your knife starting to sharpen.

 Method 2 - Sandpaper

-Sandpaper is a great makeshift knife sharpener as it’s similar to a rough sharpening stone.
+Sandpaper is a great makeshift knife sharpener, similar to a rough sharpening stone.

-By mounting the sandpaper on the back of a piece of flat wood, you’ll have a great surface to begin sharpening your blunt blade.
+By mounting the sandpaper on the back of a piece of flat wood, you’ll have a great surface to begin sharpening a knife without a knife sharpener.

 - Step 1: Fold the paper in half and use the wooden block trick to create a rectangular surface.
 Place the paper or paper block on any hard, flat surface.

 - Step 2: Grab your knife and place it at a 10-degree angle.
 Directly the dull knife away from you and stroke it into the sandpaper.
 Carefully use your left hand to hold the paper in place as you use the knife sharpener.